-Successful completion of work experience: \$50.00 Received High School Diploma and/ or GED: \$50.00 Completed Post-Secondary Semester: \$25.00 during the time of eligibility determination prior to the start of the program activity.
+Successful completion of work experience: \$50.00 Received High School Diploma and/ or GED: \$50.00 Completed Post-Secondary Semester: \$25.00

+All TANF Youth are made aware of the incentive policy of the board as well as the procedures of the provider during the time of eligibility determination prior to the start of the program activity.
 Youth are informed that incentives are not an entitlement and that all incentive awards are subject to availability and budgeting of TANF Youth Development funds and applied at the discretion of Workforce Solutions.